sinProject-Inc/sinpro-dev/docs/40-testing/20-playwright.md

 Getting started with writing end-to-end tests with Playwright:
 Initializing project in '.'
-✔ Where to put your end-to-end tests? · e2e
+✔ Where to put your end-to-end tests? · tests
 ✔ Add a GitHub Actions workflow? (y/N) · N
 ✔ Install Playwright browsers (can be done manually via 'npx playwright install')?
 (Y/n) · Y
 ```

 ## File Name

-Create an e2e directory, and name the files as \*.spec.ts.
+Create a tests directory, and name the files as \*.spec.ts.

 ## Configuration